 Calendar year means a period of time beginning on January 1 and ending on December 31.

+Chemical dependency means the abuse of, or psychological or physical dependence on, or addiction to alcohol or a controlled substance.

 Claimant means a covered person (or authorized representative) who files a claim.